-When it comes to the world of sound, some crazy scientist, sound engineer, or audiophile will start to talk in waveforms, hertz, amplitude, vibrations, sine, and cosine… Well, I am no mad scientist, so let me introduce sound in a layman way, by dividing it into 3 ranges instead:
+When it comes to the world of sound, some crazy scientist, sound engineer, or audiophile will start to talk in waveforms, hertz, amplitude, vibrations, sine, and cosine… Well, I am no mad scientist, so let me introduce sound in a layman’s way, by dividing it into 3 ranges instead:

-- High – The high-pitched sounds, annoying sharp noises that cause bleeding ears and old-school comical glass shatter.
-For example, cymbals, singing bowls.
+- High – The high-pitched sounds, annoying sharp noises that cause bleeding ears, and old-school comical glass shatter.
+For example, cymbals and singing bowls.

-- Mid-range – The range of sounds that we are “normally used to”.
+- Mid – The range of sounds that we are “normally used to”.
 For example, human speech, piano, and guitar.

 - Low – Those deep booms, and overly dramatic movie trailer narrator.
 For example, bass and oboe.

 TYPES OF DRIVERS

-So what the heck is the purpose for explaining the sound range?
+So what the heck is the purpose of explaining the sound range?
 If you look at some of the more “professional” speakers, you will notice that there are variously sized “smaller speakers” within.
 Those are called drivers, and each of them is better at producing a different range of sound.

 - Tweeter – The small little ones.
-Yep, know-how birds make high-pitched tweets?
-That is exactly what the tweeters do – Deal with the higher sound ranges.
+Yep, tweeter as in “birds making high-pitched tweets”.
+That is exactly what the tweeters do, deal with the higher sound ranges.

 - Mid-range – The “usual” human voices, guitars, pianos, etc…

 - Woofers – Good at dealing with the deep lower sound ranges.

-- Sub-woofer – Is a woofer, but not quite a woofer.
+- Sub-woofer – This is a type of woofer, but not quite a “full woofer”.

 - Full-range – Jack of all trades, master of none.
 Decently good all around.

 Now that you know, you can pretty much guess what kind of sound speakers can produce.

 2.0, 2.1, 5.1, 7.1 – WHAT DO THEY MEAN?

-In the above types of speakers, I have mention 2.0, 2.1, 5.1, and so on… What do these numbers mean?
+In the above types of speakers, I have mentioned 2.0, 2.1, 5.1, and so on… What do these numbers mean?
 They are actually a common way to describe a surround sound system.